vajrakumar/ErrorHandeling/README.md

 app.use('/', express.static(__dirname + "/app"));
 ```

-Thereafter we have several application-level middlewares defined for specic path to handle the API request.
+Thereafter we have several application-level middlewares defined for specific path to handle the API request.
 And finally at the bototm we got one application-level middleware named `success` and one error-handling middleware named `error`, either of this will be called based on the response from PGSQL / Bookshelf.

 ```
 app.use(success);